slevithan/regex/README.md

   [![bundle][bundle-src]][bundle-href]
 </div>

 The Regex+ library (package name: `regex`) provides a template tag named `regex`.
-This tag modernizes JavaScript regular expressions with defaults based on best practices and support for new features that make regexes more powerful and dramatically more readable.
+This tag modernizes JavaScript regular expressions with always-on best practices and support for new features that make regexes more powerful and dramatically more readable.
 The `regex` tag returns native `RegExp` instances that run with native performance and can exceed the performance of regex literals you'd write yourself.

 **With the Regex+ library, JavaScript steps up as one of the best regex flavors** alongside PCRE and Perl, possibly surpassing C++, Java, .NET, Python, and Ruby.

-Features added to native JavaScript regular expressions include insignificant whitespace and comments for readability, atomic groups and possessive quantifiers (that can help you avoid [ReDoS](https://en.wikipedia.org/wiki/ReDoS)), subroutines and subroutine definition groups (that enable powerful subpattern composition), and context-aware interpolation of regexes, escaped strings, and partial patterns.
+Features added to native JavaScript regular expressions include insignificant whitespace and comments for readability, atomic groups and possessive quantifiers that can help you avoid [ReDoS](https://en.wikipedia.org/wiki/ReDoS), subroutines and subroutine definition groups that enable grammatical patterns with powerful subpattern composition, and context-aware interpolation of regexes, escaped strings, and partial patterns.

 Details:

 - Lightweight (7 kB minzip)
-- Available as a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex), to avoid any runtime dependencies or user runtime cost
+- Available as a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex), which avoids any runtime dependencies or user runtime cost
 - Supports all ES2025 regex features
 - Type definitions included